DNC RECOMMENDATIONS FOR COMBATING ONLINE MISINFORMATION

 Comparative Social Media Policy Analysis

 Social media has quickly become a major source of news for Americans.
-In a 2018 survey, over two-thirds of Americans reported getting at least some of their news from social media—including 43% of Americans from Facebook, 21% from YouTube, and 12% from Twitter.
+In a 2020 survey,1 over half of Americans reported getting news from social media on a regular basis—including 36% of Americans from Facebook, 23% from YouTube, and 15% from Twitter.
 Despite huge numbers of Americans turning to social media for news, major social media companies haven’t done enough to take responsibility for information quality on their sites.
 As quickly as these sites have become destinations for news seekers, they have just as quickly become large propagators of disinformation and propaganda.

 The DNC is working with major social media companies to combat platform manipulation and train our campaigns on how best to secure their accounts and protect their brands against disinformation.
 While progress has been made since the 2016 elections, social media companies still have much to do to reduce the spread of disinformation and combat malicious activity.
 Social media companies are ultimately responsible for combating abuse and disinformation on their systems, but as an interested party, we’ve compiled this comparative policy analysis to present social media companies with additional potential solutions.